 Charismatic Gifts — [audio, video, books]

-Webmaster note: These items are offered as encouragement, as a result of Pope Francis' frequent promotion of the charismatic renewal.
+Webmaster note: These items are offered as encouragement, as a result of Pope Francis' frequent promotion of the charismatic renewal, common to both Catholics and Protestants.
 (Theology is growing along with this.)

 Surrendering to Abundance

 Peter Kreeft / Dave Nevins on releasing supernatural gifts within — NEW: